bobbingwide/sb-starting-block/README.md

 First version to be used to replace any `[your name here]` shortcodes in FSE themes

 ## Changelog
+# 0.1.1
+* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #4
+* Changed: Update build files #3
+* Changed: Updated wp-scripts #3
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.0.2
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.1.0
 * Changed: Update language files [#3](https://github.com/bobbingwide/sb-starting-block/issues/3)
 * Changed: Update build files #3